garethltm/obsibrain/COMPSCI235 - Software Development Methodologies/database.md

 - [[COMPSCI235 - Software Development Methodologies/Relational database|Relational database]]

-A [[COMPSCI235 - Software Development Methodologies/database|database]] is an organized collection of inter-relat
+A [[COMPSCI235 - Software Development Methodologies/database|database]] is an organized collection of inter-related data that models some aspect of the real-world

+#### Why databases?
+- Store our data in flat files - persistent storage
+- Read & Writes to flat f